Provisional Unlawful Presence Waivers

 Chicago, IL 60603-5517

 3. Visit an Application Support Center (ASC) to provide biometrics.
-After USCIS receives your Form I-601A application with fees, we will send you a notice scheduling you to visit an ASC to provide your biometric and biographic information.
+After we receive your Form I-601A application and fees, we will send you an appointment notice to visit an ASC.

 Having a pending application for a provisional unlawful presence waiver or an approval of such a waiver will NOT: